Talk2riyaz/Talk2riyaz/README.md

 - 💬 Ask me about  React Js , Node Js & React Native development and any tech related stuff.

-- ⚡ exploring blockchain and web 3.0 Technology
+- ⚡ Exploring Blockchain and Web 3.0 Technology

 - 🌱 Learning more about technologies that go into building Full Stack Applications.